Migraine Triggers: Food Triggers & Elimination Diets

 An elimination diet for migraine disease involves avoiding food and drinks that commonly trigger migraine attacks for a certain period of time, then slowly returning them one by one to your diet to see if there is any change in the frequency or intensity of your attacks.

-It also makes sense to avoid food and drinks that aren’t common triggers, but that you suspect may be triggers for you.
+It also makes sense to avoid food and drinks that aren't common triggers but you suspect may be triggers for you.
 Migraine is a very individualized disease, and we all have a variety of different triggers to contend with.

 Some of the most common food and drink triggers include:

-Some people also have trouble with items like tomatoes, artificial sweeteners, freshly baked yeast goods (breads, doughnuts, etc.), cultured dairy products, citrus fruits and dried fruits.
+Some people also have trouble with items like tomatoes, artificial sweeteners, freshly baked yeast goods (bread, donuts, etc.), cultured dairy products, citrus fruits, and dried fruits.

 These ingredients or labeling terms often cause people who are intolerant of MSG problems: